brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ### Shenandoah

 Shenandoah performs well on clients, but kills server throughput in my tests.
-Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:-ShenandoahUncommit`
+Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:-ShenandoahUncommit -XX:AllocatePrefetchStyle=1`

 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options don't change much for me (except for "compact," which you should not use).
+Like ZGC, Shenandoah does not like AllocatePrefetchStyle=3.

 If you are a Java 8 user, Red Hat builds Java 8 with Shenandoah.
 Like Graal, it's gated behind and email signup: https://access.redhat.com/products/openjdk